awsdocs/aws-chatbot-admin-guide/doc_source/security-iam.md

 ## Audience<a name="security_iam_audience"></a>

-How you use AWS Identity and Access Management \(IAM\) differs, depending on the work you do in AWS Chatbot\.
+How you use AWS Identity and Access Management \(IAM\) differs, depending on the work that you do in AWS Chatbot\.

 **Service user** – If you use the AWS Chatbot service to do your job, then your administrator provides you with the credentials and permissions that you need\.
 As you use more AWS Chatbot features to do your work, you might need additional permissions\.
 Understanding how access is managed can help you request the right permissions from your administrator\.
 If you cannot access a feature in AWS Chatbot, see [Troubleshooting AWS Chatbot identity and access](security_iam_troubleshoot.md)\.